idaho06/aberredengine/llm-context.md

 8. Timer callbacks receive entity_id as first arg
 9. Animation controller evaluates rules in order, first match wins
 10. Frozen entities skip movement but still render
+11. engine.entity_set_position/velocity/despawn go to collision queue (not entity queue)
+12. Some entity_* functions are overwritten by collision API registration order
+13. DynamicText.size is cached by dynamictext_size_system (not calculated per-frame)
+14. WindowSize vs ScreenSize: WindowSize is actual window, ScreenSize is game resolution
+15. Mouse position is automatically corrected for letterboxing in mouse_controller